joslat/SemanticKernelAgenticChatWorkflowsExtension/README.md

 - Tried to implement a Middleware pattern as it is in AutoGen.NET but did not fully work.
 Got stuck with some things I could not extend...

 ## Application
-I have created a WPF application based on a sample from Marco Cassalaina exhibited in the Cozy AI Kitchen series from John Maeda.
+I have created a WPF application based on a sample from Marco Casalaina exhibited in the Cozy AI Kitchen series from John Maeda.
 Sources:
 https://www.youtube.com/watch?v=7VCkdxKNBl4
 https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/the-future-of-ai-exploring-multi-agent-ai-systems/ba-p/4226593